 Once inside the Pedestal, we immediately headed to the stairs to start our trip to the top.
 My son and husband decided to climb the 215 steps (10 stories) while my daughter and I opted for the elevator.

 Once you get to the top observation deck, you can step out and see the views of NYC and NJ from over 150 feet in the air.
-We were lucky to have a beautiful day were we could see clearly.
+We were lucky to have a beautiful day were we could see the NYC skyline clearly.

 Another Autism-Friendly Activity for a Weekend in New York